I love cutting boards. I have many of them.

 For both boards, I sanded all the edges and then took a hammer and screwdriver to them.
 I just banged them around until I got the look I wanted.
 You can’t mess this part up.
 When doing this, the stain or paint you use will get down into the holes and cracks and look so awesome!

 Here is what I did for the stain.

 The nice part, you don’t have to have stain.
-On the first board, I started out with Apple Barrel Burnt Umber and added quite a bit of water to it, tried it out on my cutting board for the right consistency.
+On the first board, I started out with Apple Barrel Burnt Umber and added quite a bit of water to it, tried it out on my cutting board to find the right consistency.
 I also used a paper towel to wipe off the excess.
-I ended up doing this twice and wasn’t happy with the color so I used folkArt Licorice enamels because that is what I had on hand.
+I ended up doing this twice and wasn’t happy with the color so I used folkArt Licorice Enamels because that is what I had on hand.
 Did the same thing, watered it down, applied it to the board.
 I liked the depth it gave so I left it alone.

 You know I love me some transfers and since these cutting boards are just decorative, I wanted to figure out how to add them.
 Looking on Pinterest, I found ink transfers.
 I have never used or heard of these before.
 I ordered mine from Etsy.

 They are a little different than the IOD transfers I usually get.
 A little harder to use in my opinion but I think they add such dimension to the boards, plus they look worn.
 I don’t know if it is because of the wood grain or not but the ink did not transfer all the way off the paper.
 I still love the look.
 It gives it a time worn look to it!

 If you would like to see other projects using IOD Transfers, just click on the links below.

 I also added a Sunflower transfer to this board.